Tuesday, June 25 | 3:35–4:50 PM

 You devote significant time and money to acquiring and improving your technical skills.
 But along the way, competent fraud examiners like you often neglect to acquire the necessary skills to sell yourself and your ideas to all those you come across.

 As technically capable as you are, you can achieve much more by learning how to motivate people to do what you want them to do.
 This session will discuss simple techniques you can easily adopt into your daily routine that will give you positive

 results immediately.
 Soon, these new techniques will become habits that will help you achieve what we all want: to be known, respected, trusted, and a true influencer.

 Partner (retired), PwC

 Tom Golden is a retired PricewaterhouseCoopers (PwC) Partner and former Partner-In-Charge of the Chicago Investigation & Forensic Services practice.
-He has a national reputation in forensic accounting and fraud investigations, and has been quoted in the Journal of Accountancy, USA Today, The Financial Times, Business Week and The Chicago Tribune.
+Golden has a national reputation in forensic accounting and fraud investigations.
+He has been quoted in a number of major world-wide publications including Journal of Accountancy, USA Today, The Financial Times, Business Week and Chicago Tribune.

 Golden was the lead author of the award-winning Wiley book A Guide to Forensic Accounting Investigation.
-He is a CFE and CPA, a former chairman of the ACFE Board of Regents and is a Regent Emeritus.
-He was also an adjunct professor at DePaul University in Chicago after he developed and taught the school’s first forensic accounting graduate course in 2002.
+He is a CFE and CPA, former chairman of the Board of Regents for the ACFE and is a Regent Emeritus.
+Golden was also an adjunct professor at DePaul University, Chicago after he developed and taught the school’s first forensic accounting graduate course in 2002.

 Thanks for signing up!